 How can I borrow using my home equity?

-There are three common ways to leverage home equity as a financing tool.
-All usually offer lower interest rates than other forms of financing, like credit cards or personal loans.
+There are two common ways to leverage home equity as a financing tool.
+Both usually offer lower interest rates than other forms of financing, like credit cards or personal loans.

-• Cash-Out Refinancing replaces your current mortgage with a new one that includes your previous mortgage balance and an additional amount for the home equity you want to borrow.
+- Cash-Out Refinancing replaces your current mortgage with a new one that includes your previous mortgage balance and an additional amount for the home equity you want to borrow.
 You receive the home equity funds in a lump sum when you close on the new mortgage.
+Your payments start as soon as you finalize and book your loan.

 What can I use home equity financing for?